 - Due to the lower conversion rate, the ROI on Ads spent will be less than desirable, and the number of leads you get will be significantly less.

-On the contrary, if you create two landing pages – one for Digital Marketing and another for Web Development services – and then run Ad sets for each separately, you are more like to get a higher conversion rate with significantly higher ROI from your Ads.
+On the contrary, if you create two landing pages – one for Digital Marketing and another for Web Development services – and then run Ad sets for each separately, you are more likely to get a higher conversion rate with significantly higher ROI from your Ads.

 As they say, a lead generation campaign is only as good as the landing page of your funnel.
 The same can be said about your sales campaigns, social growth campaigns, affiliate marketing campaigns, and so on.